johnpolacek/next-project-starter-on-fire/README.md

 First, you will need to enable authentication on your Firebase project.
 Choose the email/password as your Sign-in Provider.
 You can set up other providers in the future.
 Also, add your production domain to the authorized domains if you know it, otherwise remember to do it in the future once you are ready to deploy.

+See the [Firebase Authentication on Websites Docs](https://firebase.google.com/docs/auth/web/start#web-version-9) for more info.

 ## Other Project Settings